publicissapient-france/x-qrcode-flutter/README.md

 * CLIENT_ID
 * REALM

-💡 You can find those variables on XQR Code web app.
+💡 You can find those variables on X-QRCode web app.